mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 ## Summary

-Katagiri Roshi discusses the Four Foundation of Mindfulness, focusing on the first foundation: contemplation of the body as “impure”.
+Katagiri Roshi discusses the Four Foundations of Mindfulness, focusing on the first foundation: contemplation of the body as “impure”.
 This series of talks examines the “Thirty-Seven Elements of Bodhi” (*Sanjūshichi-bon-bodai-bunpō*) chapter of Zen Master Dogen’s *Shobogenzo*, which explains traditional Buddhist teachings in Mahayana terms.
 In this talk, he introduces the topic of why we must go beyond the idea of purity or impurity.
 He discusses how *samatha* (tranquility) and *vipassana* (insight) function together, and weighs in on the practice of meditating on the decomposition of human corpses.
 Also: why the word “Zen” is overused.

 ## Transcript